git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ## Shift Mode

 If you press the Shift button (and keep it pressed) the grid changes to the Shift mode.
-The first column (from the left) of the grid now represents the missing left column of the Pro model.
+The **first column (from the left)** of the grid now represents the missing left column of the Pro model.
-The second column represents the functions of these buttons in Shift state.
+The **second column** represents the functions of these buttons in Shift state.

-Pressing the Delete and Duplicate pads in shift mode activates the related mode.
+Pressing the **Delete (pink) or Duplicate (purple) pads** in shift mode activates the related mode.
+The pad starts to blink to indicate that the Delete/Duplicate mode is enabled.
+Press the pad again to cancel the mode.
 Leaving the shift mode and entering session mode allows then to delete/duplicate clips, scenes and tracks.
-After deleting/duplicating an item the delete/duplicate mode is turned off.
+After deleting/duplicating an item the delete/duplicate mode is automatically turned off.

-The Scene buttons represent the missing bottom row of the Pro (Volume, Pan, etc. but differently ordered).
+The **Scene buttons** represent the missing bottom row of the Pro (Volume, Pan, etc. but differently ordered).
 The colors of the buttons are identical.
 This area is empty on the Pro model.

+Press the **Session** button to enter Mix-Mode.

 Further functions (all models):
-* The pads of the first row change the length of newly created clips.
+* The pads of the first row (from the bottom) change the length of newly created clips.
 * The three green buttons in the right upper corner insert an instrument, audio or effect track.
 * The red button in the lower right corner stops the playback of all clips.
 * The buttons in the center control note repeat for play modes.
 The blue button on top de-/activates note repeat.
 The pads of the first two columns below change the note repeat period and the other two columns the note length.